-Surrogacy is defined by Merriam Webster as "the practice by which a woman (called a surrogate mother) becomes pregnant and gives birth to a baby in order to give it to someone who cannot have children".
+Surrogacy is defined as "the practice by which a woman (called a surrogate mother) becomes pregnant and gives birth to a baby in order to give it to someone who cannot have children" (Merriam Webster).
 There are generally two types of surrogacy which is dependent on the source of genetic material-provided by either the surrogate mother or the intended parent(s).
 Surrogacy allows intended parent(s) who are otherwise incapable of having a child and wish to have the genetic linkage that is not provided via adoption.
 There are strong arguments both for and against the practice of surrogacy.

-The purpose of this summary is to review the possibility of the Health Service System of the City and County of San Francisco (HSS) offering a surrogacy benefit to its employees.
+The purpose of this summary is to review and understand the considerations of potentially offering a surrogacy benefit to its employees.